Market-Connections Professional Resume Writing Services

 But you don’t need to wait to be found to work with a recruiter.
 Proactively making a connection with one or more recruiters can be a good strategy, even if you are not currently looking for a new position.

-LinkedIn can be an effective way for you to make a connection with a recruiter.
+LinkedIn can be an effective way for you to connect with a recruiter.
 Use the “People Search” function on LinkedIn to find recruiters in your field or specialty.

 You can use free and paid online directories to access recruiters as well.

-Online Recruiters Directory is another resource that you may want to explore here:
+• Online Recruiters Directory is another resource that you may want to explore.

-One free directory option is SearchFirm (http://www.searchfirm.com).
-Designed to help executive search firms connect with corporate clients, jobseekers can search the database by specialty, geography, and recruiter name.
+• SearchFirm is a free directory option, designed to help executive search firms connect with corporate clients.
+Job seekers may search the database by specialty, geography, and recruiter name.

-Often the best way to find a recruiter, however, is through a referral from someone you know.
+Often, the best way to find a recruiter, however, is through a referral from someone you know.
 Talking with co-workers in your field to see who they have worked with is a great way to find a recruiter.
-If there’s a specific company you want to work for, you can also make a connection with someone in their human resources department and ask if there is a specific recruiter or recruiting firm they work with often.
+If there’s a specific company you want to work for, you can connect with someone in their Human Resources Department and ask if there is a specific recruiter or recruiting firm they work with often.
 Learning proven networking strategies will always help you be more effective.

 Research your recruiter.
 See if he or she has been involved in any high-profile searches in your industry (these are sometimes profiled in industry publications).
 Google your recruiter’s name and see what job postings he or she has listed online.
 You are trusting your personal information and reputation to your recruiter, so trusting him or her is essential.